 Radios have been used to save lives at sea since 1899.
 Lives were saved when another vessel or shore station was within range to receive the call and respond.
 These methods have included the manual sending of morse code and radiotelephone messages.

-The GDMSS was introduced in 1992.
+The GMDSS was introduced in 1992.
 The system transformed the way a distress alert can be transmitted and received in the maritime environment.
-The GDMSS has become a key element of maritime search and rescue (SAR) systems internationally.
+The GMDSS has become a key element of maritime search and rescue (SAR) systems internationally.

 The GMDSS uses satellites and digital selective calling (DSC) on the MF, HF and VHF bands.
 This enables a distress alert to be transmitted and received automatically over both short and long distances.

 The concept of GMDSS is that SAR authorities ashore, as well as ships within the immediate vicinity of a vessel in distress, will be rapidly alerted to a distress incident and provide assistance as required under the International Convention for the Safety of Life at Sea (SOLAS Convention).